Home » Top 15 Largest US Treasury Holders in 2025: Who Owns America’s Debt?

 Top 15 Largest US Treasury Holders in 2025: Who Owns America’s Debt?

-The United States continues to hold the largest national debt in the world, which has surpassed $36 trillion.
+The United States continues to hold the largest national debt in the world, which has surpassed $38 trillion.
 A major portion of this debt is funded through U.S. Treasury securities, which are bought by foreign governments and investors.
-Among the largest US Treasury holders, Japan leads the list, followed by China and the United Kingdom.
-As of February 2025, Japan holds $1.13 trillion in U.S. Treasuries, slightly down from $1.15 trillion a year earlier.
-Additionally, China’s treasury holdings remain steady at $784.3 billion, compared to $775 billion one year ago.
+Among the largest US Treasury holders, Japan leads the list, followed by the United Kingdom and China.
+Japan remains the largest holder of U.S. Treasuries with $1.18 trillion, up from $1.095 trillion a year earlier.
+Additionally, China’s treasury holdings remain at $700 billion, compared to $772 billion one year ago.

 Key Takeaways

-• Japan remains the top holder, with $1.13 trillion, followed by China and the United Kingdom.
+• Japan remains the top holder, with $1.18 trillion, followed by the United Kingdom and China.

 • Treasury securities are the primary way the U.S. government borrows from foreign countries and investors to finance its debt.